shubham1o1/html-css/5_Intro_To_Responsive_Layouts/README.md

   </header>
 </body>
 ```
-- Here setting header height to 100% doesnot fill whole browser with the header's background
+- Here setting header height to 100% does not fill whole browser with the header's background
 - It is because the body doesn't cover whole of the browser.
 And the body only occupies the part of the browser windows that has the content.
 - So, we need viewport height for this reason
 - we can set height from 100% to 100vh the the browser window is now cover with header's background color.